mitliagkas/mitliagkas.github.io/ml-class.md

 All of our communication will happen through the class Piazza page.
 Registered students will be added to the Piazza page automatically on the day before the first class.

-All lectures, labs and office hours will happen on Zoom.
-You will find all the links on Piazza.
+Some office hours will happen on Zoom to accommodate remote students.
+You will receive an announcement.

 Homework submission and evaluation will happen on Gradescope.
 You will be invited to the class's Gradescope page automatically the day before classes start.
 If you are auditing, you will not be added to Gradescope and you will not be able to submit homeworks.

 **Important:** Make sure that you learn how to use and are checking your @umontreal.ca email inbox.
 That is were you will receive announcements and invitations to class online services.

-The class's [studium page](https://studium.umontreal.ca/course/view.php?id=176757) will only be used for initial coordination with registered students until they get access to Piazza.
+The class's [studium page](https://studium.umontreal.ca/course/view.php?id=199115) will only be used for initial coordination with registered students until they get access to Piazza.
 There will be no discussions on Studium.

 **Important notice on email communication:**
 This is a very large class, so the instructor will not be able to respond to individual questions about the class via email.  **Exclusively in the event that you have a question of a sensitive, personal nature:** Please feel free to email the instructor.
 Please start the subject of your email with "[IFT6390]"; otherwise your email might be lost.